 You should be able to take the money of your business, the way you organize time for your business, the architecture, the stuff that builds your business, and the leadership, what it takes to direct and grow your business moving forward.
 You should be able to identify it, understand the parts.
 Have a plan or a process in place to grow those parts and develop them if you don’t have them.
 Figure out the key parts that are missing, and be able to grade yourself to say that I do this very, very well.
 I don’t do so well at this.
 These are the most critical, or core, or most important parts of my business, and how am I doing with those in relation to how big my business is getting?
 Does that make sense so far?

 So, we’ve got four blocks: We’ve got money, we’ve got time, we have architecture, we’ve got leadership.
 Inside the money, the most important thing to pay attention to, and you want to give yourself a score on this, cash.
 Cash is king, and if I don’t have cash, I don’t have physical money to make decisions with.
 My business cannot grow.
 As a small business, when we go to time, time on your business is the most critical, important and vital component that you’re going to have for your business.
-If I can’t plan for what comes next for my business, if I don’t have and make the time to direct my business forward into the future, then I am going to fail completely with the architecture.
+If I can’t plan for what comes next for my business, if I don’t have and take the time to direct my business forward into the future, then I am going to fail completely with the architecture.

-People and process are absolutely vital.
+People and processes are absolutely vital.
 So, having an operations plan, having people in alignment.
 But, for picking really good people and for having an operations process makes sense, what do we need?
 We need business.
 Sales.
 If you’re a small business, you have to focus on cash in your money quadrant, or block.
-You have to focus on on your business, and the way you take time to focus and build your business and work on your business in the time block, in the time quadrant.
+You have to focus on your business and the way you take time to focus and build your business and work on your business in the time block, in the time quadrant.

-In the architecture quadrant, or block, you need to focus on business development sales.
+In the architecture quadrant or block, you need to focus on business development sales.
 Sell every day.
 And in the leadership quadrant or block, you need to focus on talent.
 What are people really good at when nobody’s watching?
 And being able to grow that.
 Alright?

 Money, Time, Architecture, and Leadership.
 If I’m not organized to keep track of what’s going on with my money, If I’m not paying attention to what’s going on with my time.
 If I don’t have the parts, the stuff in my business to form the architecture built and make sense of what’s going on, and I’m not planning to lead effectively and drive my business forward, and know what I expect out of the future, then I’m setting myself up for failure.

-So, if all you do is take a piece of paper, and write down money and time, architecture and leadership, and say to myself, “Am I good with money and do I have a handle on what’s going on with my cash?
+So, if all you do is take a piece of paper, and write down money and time, architecture and leadership, and say to me, “Am I good with money and do I have a handle on what’s going on with my cash?
 Am I organized and can I control the time that I spend with my business, and spend a great deal of time working on my business?
 That for the architecture, I’ve got a really sound system for sales and business development, and I know what to expect, what’s coming next?”
-And with the leadership, I can assess what people are good at so that I can teach them to do something else while their innate skills, talents, and abilities are being used to the maximum effect for my business.
+And with leadership, I can assess what people are good at so that I can teach them to do something else while their innate skills, talents, and abilities are being used to the maximum effect for my business.
 And also, that I know I’m doing what I can do best inside my business the moment it gets to that size and to that stage.

 So get your business in line, make the most of the structure you have now, learn to grow the foundation, the parts of your business that you don’t have and make the most sense of it.
 And if this is helpful for you, let’s give your business a grade.
 I’ve got a fantastic tool for this.
 Let’s have a brief conversation.
 Get your business graded on these four fundamental building blocks, learn what pieces are missing, and be able to focus and drive your business forward into the future.